Chemokoren/Algorithms-1/DSA/Graphs/docs.md

   - A -B -D -C or A->B->C->D
 - Cycle is a path that start and end at the same Vertex (A->B->D->A)
 # Graph ADT
-- Create(n): create graph with n vertices and no edges
+- Create(n): create graph with n vertices and n edges
 - Add(u, v): insert an edge from u to v
 - Delete(u, v): remove an edge from u to v
-- Edges(): returns number if edges
+- Edges(): returns number if edges exists
 - Vertices(): returns number of vertices
 - Exist(u, v): return true if edge between u and v exists
 - Degree(u): returns degree of the vertex u